 For more information on our efforts you can look at this episode by a national television show, Aqua Kids, who documents the S.A.R.E.P’s Canadaway Creek Conservation Program and Brook Trout Restoration Program.

-Here’s are also some recent blogs written about the program and the Children in the Stream Conference;
+Here’s are also some recent articles and blogs written about the program and the Children in the Stream Conference;

 You can also see recent pictures, movies and information from our recent projects in the blog section of this site.